Netherlands: Nature

 Phytogeographically, the European Netherlands is shared between the Atlantic European and Central European provinces of the Circumboreal Region within the Boreal Kingdom.
 According to the World Wide Fund for Nature, the European territory of the Netherlands belongs to the ecoregion of Atlantic mixed forests.
-In 1871, the last old original natural woods were cut down, and most woods today are planted monocultures of trees like Scots pine and trees that are not native to the Netherlands.
+In 1871, the last old original natural woods were cut down.
 These woods were planted on anthropogenic heaths and sand-drifts (overgrazed heaths) (Veluwe).
 The Netherlands had a 2019 Forest Landscape Integrity Index mean score of 0.6/10, ranking it 169th globally out of 172 countries.

+Nitrogen pollution is a problem.
 The number of flying insects in the Netherlands has dropped by 75% since the 1990s.

 Caribbean islands

 In the Lesser Antilles islands of the Caribbean, the territories of Curaçao, Aruba and Sint Maarten have a constituent country status within the wider Kingdom of the Netherlands.
-Another three territories which make up the Caribbean Netherlands are designated as special municipalities of the Netherlands.
-The Caribbean Netherlands have maritime borders with Anguilla, Curaçao, France (Saint Barthélemy), Saint Kitts and Nevis, Sint Maarten, the U.S. Virgin Islands and Venezuela.
+Another three territories which make up the Caribbean Netherlands are designated as special municipalities.
+The Caribbean Netherlands have maritime borders with Anguilla, Curaçao, France (Saint Barthélemy), Saint Kitts and Nevis, the U.S. Virgin Islands and Venezuela.
 The islands of the Caribbean Netherlands enjoy a tropical climate with warm weather all year round.